beardedgm/PF2e-Creature-Stat-Block-Generator/README.md

-# PF2e Creature Stat Block Generator
+# Pathfinder 2e Statblock Generator

 This simple tool helps generate a basic Pathfinder 2e creature stat block directly in your browser.
 It uses a predefined data table and JavaScript to fill in numbers for the selected level and damage type.